Strawberry Almond Cake

 Light & Sweet: This organic cake is light and sweet.
 I use almond milk along with almond extract in this sponge cake for a simple and sweet cake.

-Naturally Pink: I use the juice from the filling to naturally color the frosting pink and top it with some classic buttercream roses.
+Naturally Pink: I use organic strawberry powder to naturally color the frosting pink and top it with some classic buttercream roses.
 That makes this for a naturally pastel pink cake without artificial colors!

 Celebration Cake: This is a beautiful, yet simple organic cake that is perfect for any celebration!
 Baby showers, birthdays, or just because.
 You will love this naturally pastel pink cake.